ldodds/ons-metadata-examples/api-stub/README.md

 * There aren't any existing standards for search results/collections, although [Hydra has support for describing views](http://www.hydra-cg.com/spec/latest/core/#collections).
 Have used that here.
 The main difference for list views is defining the response as a `Collection` with the paging parameters, etc as a `view` on that collection.
 Makes the semantics clearer, but keeps the essential items available.

+* Not clear what `hierarchical`: `false` is on dimensions?
+* Not clear what type is on dimension, e.g. "standard", "classification", "time". perhaps use role? or dct:type

 ## Additional Notes

-Context changes:

 * Hydra keys

 * TODO: add extra custom terms, e.g. for paging.
 New terms: `startIndex`, `itemsPerPage`, `page`, `totalPages`

-* TODO: dimension type: "standard", "classification", "time", perhaps use role? or dct:type

-* TODO `hierarchical`: `false` ?
 * TODO: `levelType`
 * TODO: hasTopConcept doesn't feel right, `xkos:belongsTo` is better
 * TODO: depth can be handled by `xkos:ClassificationLevel` and `xkos:depth`?
 Although requires jumping through some hoops